 How the Five Rites Work

-Medical professions explain the benefits based on their personal perspective and I suggest you read the entire two books for a broad overview.
-However, the majority share the view that the rites represent a
+Medical professions explain the benefits based on their perspective, and I suggest you read the entire two books for a broad overview.
+However, the majority share the view that the rites represent an

-system of exercise that affects the body, emotions and mind.
+exercise system that affects the body, emotions, and mind.
 The Tibetans claim that these exercises

-activate and stimulate the seven key chakras that in turn stimulate all the glands of the endocrine
+activate and stimulate the seven key chakras that stimulate all the glands of the endocrine

 system.
-The endocrine system is responsible for the body's overall functioning and aging process.
+The endocrine system is responsible for the body's overall functioning and the aging process.
 This

-means that the Five Rites will affect the functioning of all your organs and systems, including the
+means that the Five Rites will affect the functioning of all your organs and procedures, including the

 Rights out of Tibet stated that "performing the Five Rites stimulates the circulation of essential life

-the ageing process.
-Energy flows from the Universal Energy Field through the chakras into the energy
+fields.
+Chakras govern the endocrine system that, in turn, regulates all of the body's functions, including the aging process.
+Energy flows from the Universal Energy Field through the chakras into our bodies' energy systems, including the Meridian System.

 Our bodies contain seven major chakras or energy centers and 122 minor chakras.
 The major chakras